Jan Smuts: Psychology

 Although the concept of holism has been discussed by many, the term holism in academic terminology was first introduced and publicly shared in print by Smuts in the early twentieth century.
-Smuts was acknowledged for his contribution by getting the honour to write the first entry about the concept for the Encyclopaedia Britannica 1929 edition.
+Smuts was acknowledged for his contribution by getting the honour to write the first entry about the concept for the Encyclopædia Britannica 1929 edition.
 The Austrian medical doctor, founder of the school of Individual Psychology, and psychotherapist, Alfred Adler (1870–1937), also showed a great interest in Smuts's book.
 Adler requested permission from Smuts to have the book translated to German and published in Germany.

 Although Smuts's concept of holism is grounded in the natural sciences, he claimed that it has a relevance in philosophy, ethics, sociology, and psychology.
 In Holism and Evolution, he argued that the concept of holism is "grounded in evolution and is also an ideal that guides human development and one's level of personality actualization."
 Smuts stated in the book that "personality is the highest form of holism" (p.
 292).